511 keV galactic line from first-order phase transitions and primordial black holes: PBH evaporation

 where $L_{e^+}(M_{\textrm{PBH}})$ is the positron production rate from a PBH, $f_{\textrm{PBH}}$ be the fraction of PBHs abundance to the DM relic abundance.
 The integrals are performed over solid angle and along the line-of-sight.
-We assume the PBHs distribution follows the Navarro-Frenk-White (NFW) DM halo profile:
+We assume the PBHs spacial distribution follows the Navarro-Frenk-White (NFW)~\cite{Navarro:1995iw} and Isothermal~\cite{Bergstrom:1997fj} halo profiles parametrized as~\cite{Bertone:2004pz}

 where $r$ is the distance from the galactic center, and the normalization parameter $\rho_0$ adjusts the DM density near our solar system, $\rho=0.4$ $\textrm{GeV}/\textrm{cm}^3$ at $r=8.25$ kpc.
-Here, we fix $\gamma=1.6$ and scale radius $R_s=20$ kpc in this analysis.
-Combining with the galactic disk contribution, the angular distribution of 511 keV line predicted from PBHs emission is shown in Fig.~\ref{fig:1}.
-It distributes as a function of galactic latitude $b$ after averaging over the longitude profile $-8^\circ<\ell<+8^\circ$ and is compared with the INTEGRAL data of photon energy from 508.25 keV to 513.75 keV~\cite{Bouchet:2010dj}.
+For NFW, we fix $(\alpha,\beta,\gamma)=(1.0,3.0,1.6)$ with scale radius $R_s=20$ kpc in this analysis, meanwhile we choose $(\alpha,\beta,\gamma)=(2.0,2.0,0)$ and $R_s=3.5$ kpc for Isothermal profile.
+Combining with the galactic disk contribution, the 511 keV line predicted from PBHs emission, depending on the angular distribution of galactic latitude $b$ and averaging over the longitude profile $-8^\circ<\ell<+8^\circ$, is shown in Fig.~\ref{fig:1}, which is compared with the INTEGRAL data of photon energy from 508.25 keV to 513.75 keV~\cite{Bouchet:2010dj}.